Radioactive contamination: Naturally occurring radioactivity

 A variety of radionuclides occur naturally in the environment.
 Elements like uranium and thorium, and their decay products, are present in rock and soil.
 Potassium-40, a primordial nuclide, makes up a small percentage of all potassium and is present in the human body.
 Other nuclides, like carbon-14, which is present in all living organisms, are continuously created by cosmic rays.

-These levels of radioactivity pose little danger but can confuse measurement.
+These levels of radioactivity pose little bit danger but can confuse measurement.
 A particular problem is encountered with naturally generated radon gas which can affect instruments that are set to detect contamination close to normal background levels and can cause false alarms.
 Because of this skill is required by the operator of radiological survey equipment to differentiate between background radiation and the radiation which emanates from contamination.

-Naturally occurring radioactive materials (NORM) can be brought to the surface or concentrated by human activities like mining, oil and gas extraction, and coal consumption.
+Naturally occurring radioactive materials (NORM) can be brought to the surface or concentrated by human activities such as mining, oil and gas extraction, and coal consumption.